allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Allegro spoils its developers with an amazing internal App Engine (to have some point of reference, you can imagine it as something similar to [Heroku](https://www.heroku.com/)).
 On the other hand, GCP provides a powerful but loosely coupled set of tools for big data processing.
-In order to get closer to the Allegro App Engine experience we had to bind these tools reasonably..
+In order to get closer to the Allegro App Engine experience we had to bind these tools reasonably.
 That's what BigFlow is about.
 We created BigFlow as a side-project, but now it's a stable and mature framework.

 ## Features